-For these reasons and for its potential economic benefit to the town's employment and tax base, which is needed for the town to continue to thrive in the future, Elsmere has chosen to include this area in its potential annexation area.
+For these reasons and for its potential economic benefit to the town's employment and tax base, which is needed in order for the town to continue to thrive in the future, while it has chosen to include this area in its potential annexation area.
+The Town agrees not to move forward with any annexation efforts regarding this particular parcel of land unless it is approached by the current owner who is wishing to be annexed into the Town or until such time as the current owner sells the parcel.
 Elsmere has placed other adjacent areas to the northeast of town that are of great interest within an "Area of Concern."
 The Town of Elsmere, however, is not interested in annexing those areas at the current time.